pnripekfiratli/pnripekfiratli/README.md

 ### Hi there 👋

-👀 I’m interested in Data science, Python, C#
+👀 I’m interested in Data science, Python, C#, React

-🌱 I’m currently learning Data science and analytics and also C#
+🌱 I’m currently learning C# and React

+⚡I'm working as Fullstack Developer

 📫 How to reach me: pinaripek88@gmail.com